FreeRADIUS/wiki.freeradius.org/version4/dynamic_clients.md

 * `add client`  - 'send' section
 * `deny client` - 'send reject' section

-*It will also look at attributes necessary to define a client.
-If they are missing or incomplete, it complains, and runs the 'deny client' section.*
+It also looks at the attributes necessary to define a client.
+If they are missing or incomplete, it complains, and runs the 'deny client' section.